 The online Bachelor of Social Work (BSW) curriculum is designed to help you develop the knowledge, values, and skills you need to make a positive impact on individuals, families, and organizations.
-Through online courses and field experiences in or near your own community, you will study human behavior, gain vital social work competencies, and discover how you can make change happen.
+Through online courses and practicum education in or near your own community, you will study human behavior, gain vital social work competencies, and discover how you can make change happen.

 Key Content Areas